-A 17 year old consummate, prolific and award-winning artist-animator-musician, ISAIAH FERGUSON is in his 4th year of the Cinema Arts Focus Program at Providence High School, Burbank.
-He is currently in his 5th consecutive year as a student in CalArts CAP Youth Animation Program.
-Below are his video portfolio, awards list, artist statement, samples of entire videos, photos and some of his drawings.
+An 18 year-old (born in 1999) consummate, prolific and award-winning artist-animator-musician, ISAIAH FERGUSON completed his 4th year of the Cinema Arts Focus Program at Providence High School, Burbank, as well as his 5th consecutive year in CalArts CAP Youth Animation Program.
+Below are his most recent work, video portfolio, awards list, artist statement, samples of entire videos, photos and some of his drawings.

 VIDEO PORTFOLIO: Samples & Snippets of Animations by Isaiah Ferguson (created 2013-2016).